bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 1. **Object**--techically everything's an object.
 JS also uses a data structure called an object for OOP.
 2. **Number**--Self explanatory.
 3. **String**--A piece of information a person might read.
 Usually placed in between double or single quotes.
 4. **Boolean**--My favorite.
 Can be either true or false.
 Like a light switch.
-Conditional syntax and base cases can thank booleans for their existence.
+Conditional syntax and base cases can only exist becuase of booleans.
 5. **Null**--Null is an object--a variable has been declared but not yet assigned.
-6. **Undefined**--undefined is its own data type--null can be assigned to a variable to represent no value.
+6. **Undefined**--is its own data type--null can be assigned to a variable to represent no value.

 # Five Data Structures in JavaScript:
-1. Array--
+1. Array--A collection of elements with each element accessibly by index address.
+Mutable and iterable.
+2. Singly-Linked List--A group of nodes that form a sequence.
+Each node has data and a pointer to the next node in the sequence.
+Single Linked List users enjoy O(1) access when inserting or deleting items.
+3. Stack--A collection of elements with two primary commands, push (adds element to top of stack), and pop (removes last item from top of stack).
+Most stacks also have a third command called peek, which allows us to check the last pushed item without popping it.
+Stack users also enjoy O(1) access when inserting/deleting items.
+4. Doubly-Linked List--Like a Linked List, but each node also points to the preceding node as well as the next node.
+O(1) access for insertion/deletion.
+5. Tree--A hierarchical data structure with a root node and children nodes.
+The children nodes can have children ad infinitum.